Battle Mountain’s dining dynasty

 EDWARDS — Just think of Battle Mountain's culinary program as a dining dynasty.

-After a four-year hiatus they returned to the ProStart state championships and finished second.
-A "a small technical error" kept them from bringing home their 9th state title, according to one of the judges.
+After a four-year hiatus, they returned to the ProStart state championships and finished second.
+A "small technical error" kept them from bringing home their 9th state title, according to one of the judges.

 Dancing with deadly weapons